namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/18/23
+- Going to get started on 1896 - adding support for calculations from any other tables

 ### 9/15/23
-- Continue working on 1626 and hoping to finish that up
+- Finished up 1626 with updating the data library to support standard fields within FHAs
-- After that, will probably start working on the collapsing of sections - 1889
+- Added support for the collapsing of sections in the template builder - 1889 - PR is ready
+- Fixed bug with table deletion in the template builder - 1908

 ### 9/14/23
 - Fixed a few bugs in the morning, should be on GETS now